Standards for Conscious Sedation in the provision of Dental Care and Accreditation

 - The Faculty of General Dental Practice (UK) of the Royal College of Surgeons of England

 The objective of the Committee is to promote the highest standards of conscious sedation in dentistry in the United Kingdom.

-The Report of the Intercollegiate Advisory Committee on Sedation in Dentistry was published on 22 April 2015.
-This document will be subject to review no later than April 2018.
+The Report of the Intercollegiate Advisory Committee on Sedation in Dentistry was published in April 2015 and updated for ease of use in March 2020.